 There are several strategies that can be very helpful in managing tinnitus.
 Learn more about them here.

 Tinnitus starts for many different reasons, but sometimes it is preventable.
-Read on to find out more.
+Read on and find out more.

 There is a network of independent tinnitus support groups around the country supported by the BTA.